mappist/desflorestamento/next.md

 ## Remote Sensing

-Other studies of land use and forest degredqation have considered remote sensing (Delgado-Aguilar et al, 2019; Sánchez-Azofeifa et al., 2017).
+Other studies of land use and forest degredation have considered remote sensing (Delgado-Aguilar et al, 2019; Sánchez-Azofeifa et al., 2017).
 Not only does this allow for a more comprehensive dataset that relies on measurements from satellite images rather than calculated estimates from official sources, but the data can have a better temporal resolution.
 For the purposes of my study, it seems that remote sensing data would allow for a more robust study of the patterns of forest loss and urban growth beyond numbers in a spreadsheet.

 ## Other Biomes